TizianaAndreaOrlando/Bash-Scripting/README.md

 ##  Project Overview

 **ipmask** command was created with the intention of easily get both your `ipv4` and `subnet mask` easily.
-For privacy purposes, ip address is not completely shown. <br/>
+For privacy purposes, ip address is not completely shown. <br />
 ![ipmask_cm](https://github.com/TizianaAndreaOrlando/Bash-Scripting/assets/81337862/11e10dd6-a31e-4ad5-966a-a321345979f5)

 ## Notes